 When and why did you start working for Boots?

 I came to the UK from Ghana in January 2001 to study and it was during my first year at the University of Manchester that I came across a Boots Teacher Practitioner.
-I was astounded by their level of knowledge and above all that they were practising pharmacists.
+I was astounded by their level of knowledge and above all, that they were practicing Pharmacists.
 I found myself listening more in their lecturers, so that’s when I knew Boots was the company I wanted to work for.

 I was fortunate to be selected for an 8-week summer placement in the summer of my second year.
-My Pharmacy Summer Placement was at a busy branch in Stockport where I learnt so much about over-the-counter medication and got my foundations in community pharmacy.
+My Pharmacy Summer Placement was at a busy branch in Stockport where I learned so much about over-the-counter medication and got my foundations in community pharmacy.
 In the summer of my third year I again worked in Boots on a summer placement, this time in the quieter Didsbury branch.
-Here I broadened my knowledge on dispensing and was able to work alongside the amazing pharmacist who supported me through my training.
+Here, I broadened my knowledge on dispensing and was able to work alongside the amazing Pharmacist who supported me through my training.

-After qualifying as a pharmacist, I went on relief in the Manchester area to work in a variety of stores to build up on my experience for a few years, I then later took up my first management role in a busy GP surgery in Bradford.
+After qualifying as a Pharmacist, I went on Relief in the Manchester area to work in a variety of stores to build up my experience for a few years, I then later took up my first management role in a busy GP surgery in Bradford.